-The simulations were performed in the $NPT$ ensemble with a fixed number of molecules ($N_{tot} = 1000$). $N_{alc} = x_{alc} N_{tot}$ is the number of alcohol (methanol, ethanol or propanol) molecules and $N_w = N_{tot}-N_{alc}$ that of water molecules, where $x_{alc}$ is the alcohol mole fraction, which has been varied from 0.0 (pure water), 0.01, 0.05 and 0.1 (we've focused in low-concentration range).
+The simulations were performed in the $NPT$ ensemble with a fixed number of molecules ($N_{tot} = 1000$). $N_{alc} = \chi_{alc} N_{tot}$ is the number of alcohol (methanol, ethanol or propanol) molecules and $N_w = N_{tot}-N_{alc}$ that of water molecules, where $\chi_{alc}$ is the alcohol mole fraction, which has been varied from 0.0 (pure water), 0.01, 0.05 and 0.1 (we've focused in low-concentration range).
 The temperature and pressure were controlled using the optimized constant pressure stochastic dynamics proposed by Kolb and D\"unweg~\cite{Kolb99} as implemented in the ESPResSo package~\cite{arnold2006,arnold2013}.
 This barostat implementation allows for the use of a large time step.
 This was set to $\delta t^* =0.01$, and the equations of motion were integrated using the velocity Verlet algorithm.
 The Langevin thermostat~\cite{allen2017}, that keeps the temperature fixed, has a coupling parameter $\gamma_0=1.0$.
 The piston parameters for the barostat are $\gamma_p=0.0002$ and mass $m_p = 0.001$.
-The particles were randomly placed in a cubic box, and then dynamics was run for $5 \times 10^6$ time steps in the $NVT$ ensemble to thermalize the system.
+Here, the molecule density $\rho$ is defined as $N_m/<V_m>$ with $<V_m>$ being the mean volume at a given pressure and temperature.
+The pressure was varied from $P^* = 0.005$ up to $P^* = 0.30$ with distinct intervals - a finer grid was used in the vicinity of the critical points.
+The isobars were evaluated by cooling the system from $T^*= 0.70$ up to $T^* = 0.20$.
+A random system is created at the highest temperature along the isobar - at this temperature the system is always in fluid state, and then we run the dynamics for $5 \times 10^6$ time steps in the $NVT$ ensemble to thermalize the system.